OkGoDoIt/OpenAI-API-dotnet/README.md

 As of April 2, 2023, you need to manually select api version `2023-03-15-preview` as shown above to access the chat endpoint on Azure.
 Once this is out of preview I will update the default.

 ## IHttpClientFactory
-While this library does not fully support dependancy injection at this time, you may specify an `IHttpClientFactory` to be used for HTTP requests, which allows for tweaking http request properties, connection pooling, and mocking.
+You may specify an `IHttpClientFactory` to be used for HTTP requests, which allows for tweaking http request properties, connection pooling, and mocking.
 Details in [#103](https://github.com/OkGoDoIt/OpenAI-API-dotnet/pull/103).

 ```csharp
 OpenAIAPI api = new OpenAIAPI();